shirsakm/nightlio/README.md

 * **🔒 Privacy First, Always:** Built from the ground up to be self-hosted.
 Your sensitive data is stored in a simple SQLite database file on *your* server.
 No third-party trackers or analytics.
 * **🚀 Simple Self-Hosting with Docker:** Get up and running in minutes with a single `docker compose up` command.
 * **🎮 Gamified Achievements:** Stay consistent with built-in achievements that unlock as you build your journaling habit.
-* **🌐 Optional Web3 Integration:** As a proof-of-concept, you can mint your achievements as NFTs on the Sepolia testnet to create a unique, on-chain record of your progress.
+* Web3 integration has been removed; achievements remain off-chain.

 <div align="center">🌙</div>